shawndibble/ultima/content/Sessions/9 - The House of Stein.md

 ---
 # Notes

 We manage to get to the center of town.
-The group hides in an alley while [[Ba]]
+The group hides in an alley while [[Ba'dr]] goes o